 Surrounding the Central Piazza there are some quite striking locations used for accommodation.
 The Unicorn Family Suite, known at one time as a 'mini Chatsworth' is reached from the front via a stairway from the Piazza.
-It has private parking at the rear and contains two double bedrooms with a bathroom each and a central sitting room.
+It has private parking at the rear and contains two bedrooms (one double & one twin) with a bathroom each and a central sitting room.

 The Salutation block was originally the stables for the Aber Iâ estate.
 It now has The Ship Shop on the ground floor and 3 hotel rooms above: two of these are double village rooms (Salutation One and Two); the third (Salutation Suite) is a double Suite with double doors opening onto a balcony overlooking the central piazza.

 The last accommodation in the area is the charming Telford's Tower.
 Constructed to celebrate the bi-centenary of Telford's building of the Menai Bridge linking North Wales and Anglesey.
 It sits on the rock to the left of the Unicorn, and has a double and a single room.